-Rachel Lloyd has been nominated for the World’s Children’s Prize for her work spanning over 20 years to tackle domestic trafficking and commercial sexual exploitation of children, CSEC, in the US.
+Rachel Lloyd has been nominated to become the WCP Decade Child Rights Hero 2020, for her work spanning over 20 years to tackle domestic trafficking and commercial sexual exploitation of children, CSEC, in the US.

 Rachel is a survivor of mental and physical abuse during her childhood in the United Kingdom, and was exploited in the sex industry as a teenager in Germany.
 At the age of 22, Rachel moved to the USA and was shocked to see girls as young as 12 being sold on the streets of New York City.